 Address Input bus operations are used to input the memory addresses.

-Addresses are input on I/O0-I/O7.
-Five bus cycles are required to input the addresses (refer to Table 5: Address Insertion).
+Four bus cycles are required to input the addresses for 1Gb devices whereas five bus cycles are required for the 2Gb device (refer to Table 6 and Table 7, Address Insertion).

 The addresses are accepted when Chip Enable is Low, Address Latch Enable is High, Command Latch Enable is Low and Read Enable is High.
 They are latched on the rising edge of the Write Enable signal.
+Only I/O0 to I/O7 are used to input addresses.

-See Figure 22 and Table 20 for details of the timings requirements.
+See Figure 24 and Table 24 for details of the timings requirements.